Bug report #9414

 [email protected]:~/src/gdal/trunk/gdal$ cs2cs -lu km 1000.
 Kilometer m 1.
 Meter dm 1/10 Decimeter cm 1/100 Centimeter mm 1/1000 Millimeter kmi 1852.0 International Nautical Mile in 0.0254 International Inch ft 0.3048 International Foot yd 0.9144 International Yard mi 1609.344 International Statute Mile fath 1.8288 International Fathom ch 20.1168 International Chain link 0.201168 International Link us-in 1./39.37 U.S. Surveyor's Inch us-ft 0.304800609601219 U.S. Surveyor's Foot us-yd 0.914401828803658 U.S. Surveyor's Yard us-ch 20.11684023368047 U.S. Surveyor's Chain us-mi 1609.347218694437 U.S. Surveyor's Statute Mile ind-yd 0.91439523 Indian Yard ind-ft 0.30479841 Indian Foot ind-ch 20.11669506 Indian Chain

-#4 Updated by Leyan Ouyang almost 6 years ago
+#4 Updated by Leyan Ouyang about 6 years ago

 I made a small pull request allowing to avoid the OGR conversion before storing the CRS.
 Based on my quick tests, it seems to solve your issue, could you try it? https://github.com/qgis/QGIS/pull/1130